-REIT taxable income (loss), as generated by Bimini Capital's qualifying REIT activities, is computed in accordance with the Code, which is different from the Company's financial statement net income (loss) as computed in accordance with GAAP.
+REIT taxable income (loss), as generated by Bimini Capital's qualifying REIT activities, is determined in accordance with the Code, which is different from the Company's financial statement net income (loss) as determined in accordance with GAAP.
 Depending on the number and size of the various items or transactions being accounted for differently, the differences between Bimini Capital's REIT taxable income (loss) and the Company's financial statement net income (loss) can be substantial and each item can affect several years.
-Bimini's REIT taxable loss for the three-months ended March 31, 2009 is estimated to be \$1.4 million.
+Bimini's REIT taxable income for the six-months ended June 30, 2009 is estimated to be \$6.4 million; this amount includes the gain on the debt extinguishment described in Note 12, and it is net of a tax net operating loss carryforward further described below.

-During the three months ended March 31, 2009, book gains of approximately \$1.1 million on MBS sales were realized; for tax purposes, the realized gains were approximately \$2.7 million.
+During the six months ended June 30, 2009, book gains of approximately \$1.5 million were realized on MBS sales; for tax purposes, the realized net capital gains from the MBS portfolio were approximately \$3.7 million.
 Since there are tax capital losses available to offset these gains, the tax gains do not increase REIT taxable income.
+As of June 30, 2009, the REIT has approximately \$68.6 million of remaining tax capital loss carryforwards that are immediately available to offset future tax capital gains.
+These tax capital loss carryforwards begin to expire in 2012.

-As of March 31, 2009, the REIT has approximately \$69.6 million of remaining tax capital loss carryforwards available to offset future tax capital gains.
-As of March 31, 2009, the REIT has a tax net operating loss carryforward of approximately \$22.5 million that is immediately available to offset future REIT taxable income.
-The tax capital loss carryforwards begin to expire in 2012, and the tax net operating loss carryforwards begin to expire in 2027.
+As of March 31, 2009, the REIT had an estimated tax net operating loss carryforward of \$22.5 million that was immediately available to offset future REIT taxable income.
+This net operating loss carryforward is expected to be fully utilized in 2009 to offset REIT taxable income, including the realized tax gain on the debt extinguishment.

 During April 2009, the Company received updated information from the issuers of certain of its portfolio securities regarding the year 2008 taxation of the cash flows received from those securities.
-This new information, along with other tax reporting adjustments, has resulted in the Company changing its computation of the net REIT taxable loss for the year ended December 31, 2008.
-The Company's updated REIT taxable loss for the year 2008 is approximately \$14.1 million, and the cumulative REIT net operating loss carryover into the year ending December 31, 2009 is now approximately \$21.1 million.
+This new information, along with other tax reporting adjustments, resulted in the Company changing its computation of the estimated net REIT taxable loss for the year ended December 31, 2008.
+The Company's estimated REIT taxable loss for the year 2008 is approximately \$14.1 million, and the cumulative REIT net operating loss carryover into the year ending December 31, 2009 is approximately \$21.1 million.
+These year 2008 amounts are still subject to further adjustment, because as of July 31, 2009, the issuers of certain of the Company's portfolio securities have not yet reported their year 2008 tax results.
 These tax reporting changes have no impact on GAAP earnings.